Ban Vinai refugee Refugee Camp

 Jan 7, 2011

-Documentary Sources: The records of the International Committee for European Migration (ICEM) Switzerland, the WHO and immigration photos of hundreds of Hmong, Cambodian, Vietnamese and Boat People processed in 1976, Lionel Rosenblatt (if he remembers me), Peace Corps Thailand records, the Hmong evacuees whom I evacuated from the camp at Ampur Loei, Numerous Peace Corps Thailand volunteers from the period, Employees of the Nong Kai US Embassy, Allegheny College Alumni Bulletin November 1977.
+Documentary Sources: The records of the International Committee for European Migration (ICEM) Switzerland, the WHO and immigration photos of hundreds of Hmong, Cambodian, Vietnamese and Boat People processed in 1976, Lionel Rosenblatt (if he remembers me), Peace Corps Thailand records, the Hmong evacuees whom I evacuated from the Ban Vinai refugee camp in Ampur Loei, Numerous Peace Corps Thailand volunteers from the period, Employees of the Nong Kai US Embassy, Allegheny College Alumni Bulletin November 1977.
 The Evacuation was also cited in the Resume as part of the 1984 accident suit.
 Related References, Greg Devlin, Polson Mt.
 Boston Phoenix Article

 Footnote 1: Handwriting on the back of photos on Hmong transit papers will match the Nathan R note which is a key piece of Evidence in a current matter of Murder (2001).
 This also is true of many photos of I.C.E.M.
 (International Committee for European Migration) refugees that passed through Bangkok, as well a a small subset of the Vietnamese Boat people of 1975-76